-The Master of Accountancy program was developed to provide students with a deeper and broader accounting education that prepares them for advanced career opportunities and preparation to earn the CPA license.
+Starting in Fall 2018, the Master of Accountancy program will provide students with a deeper and broader accounting education that prepares them for advanced career opportunities and preparation to earn the CPA license.

 ABOUT THE CERTIFIED PUBLIC ACCOUNTING LICENSE